Deerhunter came to Manchester’s O2 Ritz with Cate Le Bon, Getintothis’ Connor Ryan was blown away.

 This gig was that good even the usual awkward gig chit chatter between crowd and performer was belter.
 About halfway in Cox tells a story about a woman in Manchester who has giant snails in her garden.

 She let them stay in her house last time they played he declared.
-He reasoned it was just a memory he had of good times, mentioning former long time bandmate John Fauver specifically, who sadly passed away last year.
+He reasoned it was just a memory he had of good times, mentioning former long time bandmate Josh Fauver specifically, who sadly passed away last year.
 The crowd erupt in applause and support.

 When he found out what the lady’s name was – Bernie apparently – a smile as wide as Joe Anderson‘s gut slid onto his face.